denoland/deno/std/manual.md

     run            Run a program given a filename or url to the source code test           Run tests
     types          Print runtime TypeScript declarations
-    xeval          Eval a script on text segments from stdin

 ENVIRONMENT VARIABLES:
     DENO_DIR       Set deno's base directory